Michael R. Reich

 Michael R. Reich is an American political scientist and the Taro Takemi Research Professor of International Health Policy at the Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts. a specialist in the political analysis of health reform, pharmaceutical policy and access to medicines, and health policy in Japan and Mexico.

 Biography

 Reich received three degrees from Yale University: B.A. in molecular biophysics and biochemistry in 1974, M.A. in East Asian Studies (Japan) in 1975, and Ph.D. in political science in 1981.
 He joined the faculty of the Harvard T.H.
-Chan School of Public Health in 1983, and became Director of the Takemi Program in 1988, a tenured Professor in International Health Policy in 1992, Chair of Department of Population and International Health from 1997-2001, and Director of the Harvard Center for Population and Development Studies from 2001-05.
-He served as Taro Takemi Professor of International Health Policy from 1997-2016.
+Chan School of Public Health in 1983, and became Director of the Takemi Program in 1988, a tenured Professor in International Health Policy in 1992, Chair of Department of Population and International Health from 1997 to 2001, and Director of the Harvard Center for Population and Development Studies from 2001 to 2005.
+He served as Taro Takemi Professor of International Health Policy from 1997 to 2016.